-3D Animation Brief for Product Videos
+3D Animation Brief

-How To Create It
+How to Create It and What to Include

 3D product animation is a cost-effective way for furniture manufacturers and sellers to get photorealistic video content.
 Making 3D animation costs less than filming a video because with CGI, there’s no need to rent a studio with equipment, hire a writer, director, crew, etc. All you have to do is to send a 3D rendering company a detailed 3D animation brief and stay in touch with a CG team until you’ll get the result.

 Moreover, professional 3D animators can create realistic videos based on the most incredible concepts and scripts.
 For example, when furniture is assembled and disassembled by itself or there’s a complex choreography of camera angles and such.
 In other words, 3D animation is a great substitution for videos that are physically difficult or even impossible to shoot.

 In order to get jaw-dropping 3D animation, you need to provide a detailed brief for CG specialists first.
 We’ve broken down the entire process of creating a 3D animation brief into 5 easy steps, so you can use it as an instruction.